310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% img /img/es/idolstory/methesea/cg.jpg %}

-{% bubble Kanata v2 %}
+{% bubble Kanata pout %}
-gosh, chiaki, you don’t need to panic so much all the time. please look closely—notice how there’s no water in the pool?
+gosh, chiaki, you do not need to panic so much. please look closely — notice how there is no [water] in the [pool]?

-besides, i don’t need to fill a pool with water to bathe. there’s already a pond here.
+besides, i do not need to fill a [pool] with [water] to bathe. there is already a [pond] here.

-i could always go inside the pond if i ever wanted to soak in water…♪
+i could always go inside the [pond] if i ever wanted to [soak] in [water]…♪
 {% endbubble %}

 {% bubble Chiaki %}